wilbcn/Splunk/Splunk-Cloud-HomeLab.md

 This section provides a step-by-step breakdown of the steps taken in order to carry out this fundemental project with Splunk.
 The Splunk Cloud instance will act as the Indexer and the Search Head in our setup.

 ### 1. Configure Universal Forwader on Windows End-Point
-In this section, I explain how I configured a Universal Forwarder on our EC2 instance running windows.
+In this section, I explain how I configured a Universal Forwarder on an EC2 instance running windows.
+Setup of this EC2 instance was done before hand, which has been configured in an isolated VPC and subnet, with security group rules to allow only RDP access from my IP address.

 - On my windows VM, I set up a new account on Splunk and launched the Splunk Cloud Platform as an administrator.
 - Once logged in, I went to **Universal Forwarder** on the left hand side, and downloaded the customised universal forwarder credentials package.
 This package ensures a secure and authenticated connection between our end points, and the splunk cloud platform.